pantheon-systems/documentation/source/content/guides/mariadb-mysql/01-introduction.md

 anchorid: mariadb-mysql
 ---

-Pantheon provides direct access to your databases through our platform for debugging and for importing large databases.
+Pantheon provides direct access to your databases through our platform for debugging and importing large databases.
 Pantheon is standardized on MariaDB, but we also support MySQL database connections.

 Each site environment (Dev, Test, and Live) has a separate database that requires unique credentials.
 Credentials are automatically included in your site configuration.

-## MariaDB and MySQL
+## About MariaDB and MySQL

 MariaDB originated as a fork of MySQL that included enhanced features and performance improvements.
 MariaDB and MySQL both use the MySQL protocol.
 However, MariaDB and MySQL have evolved into separate databases.